 Continuous mutation undermines the very concept of a system, since it is disorganising rather than organising.

-Ashby and Maturana said the change agent must sit outside the system of interest; a machine cannot change itself.
+Ashby and Maturana said a machine cannot change itself, the change agent must sit outside the system of interest.

 For them, “re-organisation” requires the intervention of a higher level process or actor.